OHDSI/OHDSIonAWS/README.md

 This parameters section contains a list of the OHDSI components that will be deployed in your environment and allows you to provide the version number as a parameter.
 Default versions are provided that work well together, but you can provide your own version numbers if you desire.
 The version number here must map to a **tagged release** or **branch** for that component in it's GitHub repository.
 For instance, this is the [list of tagged releases for the OHDSI WebAPI project](https://github.com/OHDSI/WebAPI/tags).
 <img src="https://github.com/JamesSWiggins/ohdsi-cfn/blob/master/images/ohdsi_versions.png" width="500">

-##### VPC Networking parameters
+##### VPC Networking parameters (Internet Accessible version)
-As a part of this deployment a new [AWS Virtual Private Cloud (VPC)](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) is created using private network addressing.
-This parameters section allows you to provide your own addresses for this VPC which can be useful if you want to establish a [VPN connection](https://docs.aws.amazon.com/vpc/latest/userguide/vpn-connections.html), [AWS Direct Connect connection](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html), or [VPC Peering connection](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
+As a part of this deployment, a new [AWS Virtual Private Cloud (VPC)](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) is created using the IP address ranges that you specify.
+This VPC provides a public tier that is accessible from the Internet and contains a load balancer.
+The application and data tiers, which contain the OHDSI applications and databases respectively, are not accessible directly from the Internet.

+##### VPC Networking parameters (Private Network version)
+As a part of this deployment, you specify and existing VPC and subnets within that VPC to use for each tier of the OHDSIonAWS architecture (presentation, application, and database).
+For each tier, you provide two subnets, giving you the ability to spread your deployment over two [AWS Availability Zones within the AWS Region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) you chose.
+The Presentation Tier in this architecture, as well as the Application and Data tiers, only use private IP addressing, so none of the resources are accessible from the Internet.
+This environment is only accessible from your internal, private network.
+This private VPC can also be connected back to your internal, on-premises network using a [VPN connection](https://docs.aws.amazon.com/vpc/latest/userguide/vpn-connections.html) or [AWS Direct Connect connection](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html).

 When you've provided appropriate values for the **Parameters**, choose **Next**.